ekzemplaro/librivox_database/README.md

 The meaning of the column wiki

-	-1 ---> Not checked yet.
+	-1 ---> Not checked yet
 	0 ---> Checked.
-No link to Wikipedia
+No link to & from Wikipedia
 	1 --> Checked.
-Exists link to Wikipedia.
+Exists link to Wikipedia
 	2 --> Checked.
-Exists link to Wikipedia plus exists link from Wikipedia.
+Exists link from Wikipedia
+	3 --> Checked.
+Exist links to & from Wikipedia

 End